 Upgrading your phone system is no small feat.
 There are a few different ways to provide reliable connectivity for employees while keeping costs in check.

-In this guide, we’ll give you a straightforward approach to planning out a robust VoIP architecture for your company.
-Plus, we’ll include nifty network diagrams to show you how it all works.
+In this guide, we’ll give you a straightforward approach to planning out a scalable VoIP architecture for your company.
+Plus, we’ll include nifty VoIP network diagrams to show you how it all works.

-You’ll be able to tackle your VoIP architecture and empower your employees with tools and best practices that will take their work to the next level.
+You’ll be able to tackle your virtual phone system and empower your employees with tools and best practices that will take their work to the next level.

 Let's jump right in!